Akshaya101/major-project/Remember.md

 |Review 3|14th November 2022|Implementation and final documentation|

 ### Distribution of tasks
-- Introduction + Software and Hardware Reqs
+- Introduction + Software and Hardware Reqs = Rahul + Asvitha
-- Literature Survey
+- Literature Survey = Asvitha
-- Design (does this mean wireframe?)
+- Design (does this mean wireframe?) = Pearl
-- Use Cases (of our app or all defi apps?)
+- Use Cases (of our app or all defi apps?) = Pearl
-- Implementation
+- Implementation = Akshaya
-- Final Documentation
+- Final Documentation = Akshaya

 ### Tasks

-1. DEVELOPMENT OF THE APPLICATION - 30/9/2022
+1. MEET 1 - 5/10/2022
-- [ ] Implentation
+- [ ] Complete Introduction - Rough Draft
-- [ ] Design choice
+- [ ] Literature survey
-- [ ] Color Preferences
+- [ ] See if anything else needs to be included

-2. DOCUMENTATION OF THE WORK
+2. MEET 2 - 10/10/2022
-- [ ] Deciding off on the topic
+- [ ] Completed Final Introduction Document
-- [ ] Exchange of Imformation
+- [ ] Complete Literature Survey
-- [ ] Formatting of the report
+- [ ] Everything ready for Review 1

 **If the coding finishes off in a week, the documentation can be done in a precise manner.**